adSesugh/awsDevit/README.md

-## AWSDevit
+## AWSDevit Tool

-This is a mobile app that is tailored to help cloud engineer in carrying out their basic routine job on AWS platform.
+This is a web/mobile app that is tailored to help cloud engineer in carrying out their basic routine job on AWS platform.

 ### Features